Dattax/sample_jl/README.md

 Generally, we know that there are two kinds of notebooks:

-* Pursely Instructional notebooks (how to do something in code) - not preferred
+* Purely Instructional notebooks (how to do something in code) - not preferred

 * Interesting Problems (discusses a problem and how it was solved rather than a purely instructional notebook) - preferred